felixzhao/stat501-project/README.md

 # Reporting

-Latex files with template and sample for reporting is under report folder.
+LaTeX files, complete with templates and samples for reporting, can be found in the **'report'** folder.

-Update stat501-project-report.tex file for report contents.
+Update the **stat501-project-report.tex** file for report contents.
-Update BIBTEX_GOF.bib for reference.
+Modify **BIBTEX_GOF.bib** for references.
-Vistual Code can used to generate pdf from latex file.
+Visual **Studio Code** can be used to generate a PDF from the LaTeX files.

 # Notebooks